ToastexGD/ToastyReplay/about.md

 ### 🎥 Advanced Recording System
 - **Frame-perfect input capture** - Every click, hold, and release recorded with 100% Accuracy!
 - **Automatic session recording** - Your runs are captured seamlessly in the background.
-- **Lightweight performance** - Minimal impact on gameplay, designed for a seameless experience.
+- **Lightweight performance** - Minimal impact on gameplay, designed for a seamless experience.

 ### ▶️ Replay Playback
 - **Flawless reproduction** - Watch your runs exactly as you played them.